 How can you access the internet through a VPN?

 There are many different VPN providers available to subscribe to online.
 Some VPN services are free, however, these tend to have fewer servers than paid for providers and may mean that when there is too much traffic on the servers, the internet will slow down.

-When selecting a VPN provider it is worth considering what content you are trying to access.
+When selecting a VPN provider, apart from checking reliable VPN reviews, it is worth considering what content you are trying to access.

-If it is content within a different country, you should make sure that the VPN has servers within the desired country you are trying to access.
+If it is contained within a different country, you should make sure that the VPN has servers within the desired country you are trying to access.

 You can use a VPN to create a secure connection across one device or several.

 Make sure that when making the decision on which provider to use, your subscription covers the number and type of device that you require a secure connection on.

 Once subscribed you will create a username and password which will be used to login to the service.
 If you are looking to implement a VPN across your overall network you will need to change the configuration on your router.

 There is usually information on VPN service provider websites on how to do this.
 In order to access a VPN on an individual device, you will need to download the companies app and enter your username and password to begin browsing the internet through their secure connection.